tom-ketipov/code-coverage-lab/README.md

 - [ ] Write unit tests with the goal of achieving 100% statement and branch coverage.
 - [ ] Analyze your tests to identify any edge cases or scenarios that might not be covered, even if you have achieved 100% coverage.
   If you discover any bugs during this process, fix them and write additional tests to ensure the fixes are covered.
-- [ ] Push your branch to the remote repository.

 ## Repository Structure